dmaccarthy/js-tts/README.md

 * The `d` command sets the delay time in seconds before speaking, for the next line only.
 * The `a` command sets the delay time in seconds for all subsequent lines where `d` is not specified.
 * Click the *Play* button to begin speaking.
+* Click the *Save* button to download the script as a plain text file.

 ## Cast of Voices